Thursday, January 31, 2008

 I am convinced the delicious red flesh

-important pulse) is really the long tongue of history’s deceased, which we must
+of the central wire (which holds our most important pulse) is really the long tongue of history’s deceased, which we must

 borrow, just to say,